MicrosoftDocs/quantum-docs/articles/tutorial-qdk-quantum-random-number-generator.md

 Now take a look at new code.

 - You define the `GenerateRandomBit` operation, which takes no input and produces a value of type `Result`.
 The `Result` type represents the result of a measurement and can have two possible values: `Zero` or `One`.
 - You allocate a single qubit with the `use` keyword.
-When it gets allocated, a qubit is always in the `Zero` state.
+When it gets allocated, a qubit is always in the |0〉 state.
 - You use the `H` operation to place the qubit in an equal superposition.
 - You use the `M` operation to measure the qubit, return the measured value (`Zero` or `One`).
 - You use the `Reset` operation to reset the qubit to the |0〉 state.